UPPMAX/HPC-python/docs/day4/gpu.rst

    - What is GPU acceleration?
    - How to enable GPUs (for instance with CUDA) in Python code?
-   - How to deploy GPUs at HPC2N, UPPMAX, LUNARC, NSC, and PDC?
+   - How to deploy GPUs at HPC2N, UPPMAX, LUNARC, NSC, PDC and C3SE?

 .. objectives::

    - Get an intro to common schemes for GPU code acceleration
-   - Learn about the GPU nodes at HPC2N, UPPMAX, LUNARC, NSC, PDC
+   - Learn about the GPU nodes at HPC2N, UPPMAX, LUNARC, NSC, PDC, and C3SE
-   - Learn how to make a batch script asking for GPU nodes at HPC2N, UPPMAX, LUNARC, NSC, PDC
+   - Learn how to make a batch script asking for GPU nodes at HPC2N, UPPMAX, LUNARC, NSC, PDC, and C3SE

 Introduction
 ------------